Art, Design and the Cultural Landscape.

 Automotive culture

-I have advised on the Royal College of Art’s vehicle design postgraduate programme and served on judging panels for car brands including Porsche, McLaren and BMW, bringing a cultural perspective to discussions often dominated by technical discourse.
+I've advised on the Royal College of Art's vehicle design postgraduate programme and orchestrated partnerships with Porsche and Lexus, developing design competitions and serving as judge, connecting automotive brands to emerging design talent and bringing cultural perspective to discussions often dominated by technical discourse.